philgyford/pepysdiary/README.md

 I got an error ("permission denied for relation django_migrations") later:

-	$ psql "django-hines" -c "GRANT ALL ON ALL TABLES IN SCHEMA public to hines;"
+	$ psql "pepysdiary" -c "GRANT ALL ON ALL TABLES IN SCHEMA public to pepysdiary;"
-	$ psql "django-hines" -c "GRANT ALL ON ALL SEQUENCES IN SCHEMA public to hines;"
+	$ psql "pepysdiary" -c "GRANT ALL ON ALL SEQUENCES IN SCHEMA public to pepysdiary;"
-	$ psql "django-hines" -c "GRANT ALL ON ALL FUNCTIONS IN SCHEMA public to hines;"
+	$ psql "pepysdiary" -c "GRANT ALL ON ALL FUNCTIONS IN SCHEMA public to pepysdiary;"

 Probably need to do this for a fresh install: